 You might be choosing your major soon, and that can feel like a huge decision—but you aren’t ever alone.

 Pursuing something different from what you’d previously envisioned for yourself is perfectly valid.
 In fact, more than 10 of my friends have switched—or plan on switching—their majors, and some are even looking into transferring into other faculties.
 It’s normal.

 Many students may share similar feelings as you.
 Hitting up friends or chatting with someone you don't know (and actively taking steps to be even more social) can help you—and those around you—feel less lonely, gain resilience, and share a sense of belonging.

-So, no matter how you’re feeling around this time—and no matter why you’re feeling that way—know that you’re cared about and not alone.
-What will help you the most may be up to you to find, but support is here for you on campus so you don’t have to weather these emotions on your own.
+So, no matter how you’re feeling around this time—and no matter why you’re feeling that way—know that you’re not alone.
+What will help you the most may be up to you to find, but support is here for you so you don’t have to weather these emotions on your own.